stesnape/pdsnd_github/README.md

 ## Description

 In this project, I used someone else's gitshare project as I did not do the python course.
-I will be using this to demonstrate the git command and knowledge i've learnt
+I will be using this to demonstrate the git command and knowledge i've learnt on the udacity into to gitlab course.

 ## Creation Date